-Only 39% of adult women in Senegal are literate, compared with 62% of men.
+Only 40% of adult women in Senegal are literate, compared with 65% of men.7

 As a result of the Gender

 Parity Law, the percentage of

 parliamentary seats held by

 women jumped from 23% in

 2010 to 43% in 2012-and that

 rate has remained steady since.8

-7&quot;UNESCO Global Partnership for Girls' and Women's Education: Senegal."
-United Nations Educational, Scientific and Cultural Organization, 2015.
+[&]quot;"UNESCO Global Partnership for Girls' and Women's Education: Senegal."
+United Nations Educational, Scientific and Cultural Organization, 2017.

-&lt;sup>8 "Proportion of Seats Held by Women in National Parliaments."
+8 "Proportion of Seats Held by Women in National Parliaments."
 World Bank, 2018.

-Overcoming Barriers to Peace and Democracy For the conflict to end, once and for all, peace must become a national priority.
+Overcoming Barriers to Peace and Democracy For the conflict to end once and for all, peace must become a national priority.
 But significant barriers exist, despite the powerful strides being made by local women's groups in Casamance.
 National Senegalese NGOs have done little to support their counterparts in Casamance-remaining, at best, indifferent to the issue.
 Corruption, poverty and unemployment also plague the country, and so most Senegalese living outside Casamance don't view the conflict there as a high priority.
 Additionally, the government has created an environment that strongly discourages activism and political organizing-both of which are prerequisites for bringing peace or effecting any other significant change in Senegal.
-Over the last five years, Senegalese authorities have banned several peaceful demonstrations and arrested protestors and activists, and the state has repeatedly intimidated and harassed journalists and artists in attempts to silence their criticisms and stifle opposition.
+Over the last five years, Senegalese authorities have banned several peaceful demonstrations and arrested protestors and activists,9 and the state has repeatedly intimidated and harassed journalists and artists in attempts to silence their criticisms and stifle opposition.
+Legislators have amended the Criminal Code, making it illegal to distribute content on the internet that the state defines as "contrary to good morals"-for instance, in 2017 a well-known journalist was arrested and held for weeks simply for sharing a political cartoon critical of President Macky Sall10-and they've lengthened the number of days a person can be held without trial.11 To truly squash dissent, they've broadened the definition of "terrorism" to include speaking out against the government.
 Activists who publicly call for change have been labeled as terrorists in the media by government officials-a tactic designed to threaten and deter those who publicly criticize the government.
 And still, civil society groups and social movements are refusing to back down.
 Members of AJWS grantee Y'en a Marre, a national pro-democracy youth movement, has run extensive "get out the vote" campaigns and ensured that voters are not turned away at the polls.
 They are committed to fighting for justice in Senegal so that their generation can someday enjoy the full promise of democracy, peace and prosperity-in Casamance and throughout the nation.
-ABOVE Activists across Casamance work to bring about peace, build trust between communities and revitalize the land.
-Legislators have amended the Criminal Code, making it illegal to distribute content on the internet that the state defines as "contrary to good morals"-for instance, in 2017 a well-known journalist was arrested and held for weeks simply for sharing a political cartoon critical of President Macky Sall-and they've lengthened the number of days a person can be held without trial.
-To truly squash dissent, they've broadened the definition of "terrorism" to include speaking out against the government. &lt;sup>9 "Senegal 2017/2018."
+ABOVE Activists across Casamance work to bring about peace, build trust among communities and revitalize the land.
+9 "Senegal 2017/2018."
 Amnesty International, 2018.

-&lt;sup>10 "Freedom in the World 2018 - Senegal."
+10 "Freedom in the World 2018-Senegal."
 Refworld, 2018.

-&lt;sup>11 "Senegal 2017/2018."
+11 "Senegal 2017/2018."
 Amnesty International, 2018.